aicwebtech/biblesupersearch_api/readme.md

 NOTE: THIS CLI INSTALLATION IS NOT OFFICIALLY SUPPORTED AT THIS TIME

 * Clone this GIT repository into a directory (/path/to/biblesupersearch_api)
-* Rename .env.example to .env
+* Rename .env.example-cli to .env
 * Enter your database connection information in .env.
 You may wish to set other configs as well at this time.